Engin-Boot/capture-behavior-of-a-visit-counter-anudeepthika/needs-facilities.md

 Scenario: Alert when seating capacity is full

-  Given there is seating availability and visitors
+  Given there is current seating availablity and maximum seating number

   When there is someone waiting without a seat
+  Or there is minimum seating availability

-  Then report to facilities manager "seating is full"
+  Then report to facilities manager "seating capacity is full"